Executive vice president, head of the supervision group

 Mr. Ossanna received a Laurea in Economics from the Universita' degli Studi di Pavia in 1991 and he is a Certified European Financial Analyst.
 He is also an active member of industry groups and periodically represent HSBC at meetings with Regulators on matters concerning derivatives and clearing.

-MD, financial risk management, CRO, futures and forex
+MD, financial risk management, CRO, lecturer and author

 Joe Iraci is a Managing Director at TD Ameritrade where he heads the Financial Risk Management team.
 Prior to this position he headed the Financial Markets Services Group, and the Corporate Risk team.
 Prior to joining TD Ameritrade Joe held several senior risk management positions within Fidelity Investments at both Fidelity Employer Services Corporation and Fidelity Brokerage Company.
 Joe previously had been the Head, New Business Operations, UBS AG, and the Regional Head Americas / Deputy Global Head of Operational Risk at Deutsche bank AG, a position he assumed from heading the Business Risk Management for Deutsche Bank's Corporate Trust and Agency Services business.
 Prior to joining Deutsche Bank, Joe had been a Bank Examiner with the FDIC and served in the United States Marine Corps.
 Joe completed his undergraduate studies at St. John's University and received his MBA from New York University.